WSSU picked to finish second in CIAA's Southern Division in coaches' preseason poll

-Winston-Salem State, coming off a 5-4 overall record last season, was picked to finish sixth overall in the CIAA and second in the Southern Division in the preseason coaches’ poll.
+Winston-Salem State, coming off a 5-4 overall record last season, was picked by coaches in the CIAA to finish sixth overall in the league and second in the Southern Division.

 It didn’t take long for Robert Massey, the interim head coach of the Rams, to start using that as motivation for this season.

-The preseason All-CIAA team was selected by the coaches and the sports information directors while the predicted order of finish was a vote by the coaches.
+The preseason All-CIAA team was selected by the league’s coaches and sports information directors while the predicted order of finish was a vote by the coaches.

 “It will be a great story when we prove folks wrong.”

-The two polls put together by the coaches are the power rankings with Bowie State, the defending champions, picked first overall.
-WSSU slipped to sixth in the power poll behind Fayetteville State, Virginia Union, Chowan and Virginia State.
+Bowie State, the defending conference champion, was picked to finish first overall.
+WSSU slipped to sixth behind Fayetteville State, Virginia Union, Chowan and Virginia State.
 Five of the top six schools were from the Northern Division.

 “Everybody talks about the power in the Northern Division but that works in cycles so I don’t expect it to stay there long,” Massey said.

-In the coaches’ poll for the divisions Bowie State was picked first in the Northern Division and Fayetteville State, the two time defending Southern Division champion, was picked to win the division again.
+In the coaches’ poll for the divisions, Bowie State was picked to win the Northern Division and Fayetteville State was picked to win the Southern Division for the third year in a row.

-For the last several years WSSU has usually had several players on the preseason All-CIAA team, but only Skinner, who led Division II in interceptions last season with 11 interceptions, was selected.
+For the last several years, WSSU usually has had several players on the preseason All-CIAA team, but only Skinner, whose 11 interceptions last season led all of Division II, was selected.

 Quarterback Dominique Graves, who went 4-1 as a freshman last season for the Rams, has gained 20 pounds of muscle and is looking forward to this season.

-After losing the division title to Fayetteville State the last two seasons WSSU is trying to get back to the championship game, which is slated for Nov.
-16 at 3 p.m. in Salem, Va.
-The Rams had been to the championship game for seven straight years before Fayetteville State dethroned them in 2017.
+After losing the division title to Fayetteville State the last two seasons, WSSU is trying to get back to the championship game, which is slated for Nov.
+16 in Salem, Va.
+WSSU had been to the championship game for seven straight years before Fayetteville State ended the string in 2017.

 “We have enough to get back to the championship game and we have to prove it on the field,” Massey said.
 “We have plenty of motivation to get back there so that’s what we’ll start working for on Aug.
 9.”